-A word of caution: it can be a stressful experience for your pet to travel on the long flight.
-It can also difficult for the pet to adapt to the new environment in India.
+A word of caution: it can be a stressful experience for your pet to travel on a long flight.
+It can also be difficult for the pet to adapt to the new environment in India.
 So if having your pet on a vacation is not the best option, consider asking your friend or family to take care of it or taking it to one of the pet kennels while you are on vacation.

 Traveling with your pet requires a lot of extra care, but if you are well-prepared, you will come across a lot fewer obstacles and make the journey a fun and rewarding experience.
 Hope this post would be helpful for you to plan your Indian vacation with your pet.